When Combat Sports Walked the Fashion Week Runway

 Nilmi Fight League represents the global striking community.
 It represents women leading within combat sports.
 It represents athletes who refuse to stay confined to one arena.

-Striking sports are not fringe.
-They are global, disciplined and deeply rooted in tradition.
+Striking sports are global, disciplined and deeply rooted in tradition.

 Now, they are visible on the world stage in a new way.